 1 – Operation hours – One of the reasons people go online to search for local businesses is to find out the best time to visit the premise.
 So make sure you publish the hours accurately to provide convenience for the customers.

-2 – Business description – Within 750 characters, this column is where you explain about the business offers in terms of the history, product/services or anything that’s helpful for the customers to know.
+2 – Business description – Within 750 characters, this column is where you explain about the business offers in terms of the history, product/services, or anything helpful for the customers to know.
 However, this space isn’t for promotional purposes or for publishing any web links.

-3 – Photos – It’s recommended to post at least 5 images that are relevant, but the numbers can be further categorized into these four varieties;
+3 – Photos – It’s recommended to post at least 5 relevant images, but the numbers can be further categorized into these four varieties;

 - Profile – Photo that shows your identity when you posting or replying to a review.

-- Cover – Preferred photo that you want to be shown on the Search and Maps listing.
+- Cover – A preferred photo that you want to be shown on the Search and Maps listing.

 - Video – Unique videos that tell the story of your business.